Iheb-ch/Machine-Learning/README.md

-# IBM-Machine-Learning-Projects
+# Machine-Learning-Projects
-This is a repository where I share my work related to the IBM Professional Machine Learning Certificate.
+This is a repository where I share some stuff related to ML